- Borrower qualifications are lower than when going through banks

-Aside from reiterating what the TrustPilot reviewers said, the merchants in the testimonials seem to like the financial safety net that’s provided by the line of credit style structure.
-Once you get into their system, Kabbage capital is always there if and when you need it.
+Aside from reiterating what the Trustpilot reviewers said, the merchants in the testimonials seem to like the financial safety net that’s provided by the line-of-credit-style structure.
+Once you get into the system, Kabbage capital is always there if and when you need it.

 There are a lot of things to like about Kabbage.
-Many businesses will be eligible for their service, the application process is fast and painless, the capital is always there when you need it, and they don’t charge extra fees.
+Many businesses will be eligible for the service, the application process is fast and painless, the capital is always accessible, and it doesn’t charge extra fees.
 In general, Kabbage is very transparent — you’ll know everything you need before borrowing money, and you shouldn’t come across any surprises.